zeissmicroscopy/ZEN_Python_OAD_workshop/README.md

-The package provides simple-to-use conversion tools to generate a CZANN file from a [PyTorch], [TensorFlow] or [ONNX] model that resides in memory or on disk to be usable in the ZEN, arivis Cloud, APEER, Vison4D software platforms and also in your own code.
+The package provides simple-to-use conversion tools to generate a CZANN file from a [PyTorch], [TensorFlow] or [ONNX] model that resides in memory or on disk to be usable in the ZEN, arivis Cloud, arivisPro software platforms and also in your own code.
 For details and more information examples please go to: [czmodel]

 * [Train a simple model and package as *.czann file](./workshop/notebooks/SingleClassSemanticSegmentation_PyTorch.ipynb)